Movie Masters

-Movie Masters is an action figure toyline from Mattel based on popular movie franchises most notably DC Comics.
+Movie Masters is an action figure toyline from Mattel based on popular movie franchises, most notably DC Comics.
 The line has featured characters from the films Superman, Avatar, The Dark Knight trilogy, Green Lantern, and Man of Steel.
-Figures in the line are sculpted by Four Horsemen Studios, who also sculpted figures for Mattel's DC Superheroes and DC Universe Classics lines.
+Figures in the line were sculpted by Four Horsemen Studios, who also sculpted figures for Mattel's DC Superheroes and DC Universe Classics lines.

-6" Figures
+6" figures

 The Dark Knight

-In June 2008, these figures are based on the film The Dark Knight and its predecessor Batman Begins.
+In June 2008, these figures were based on the film The Dark Knight and its predecessor Batman Begins.